 Submit your Master Use Permit (MUP) application.
 Submit the following at your intake appointment:

 Pay fees.
 You must pay a deposit for your review and noticing fees at intake.
 We will invoice you monthly for additional fees review process.
 We will stop reviewing your project if you do not pay your monthly invoice.

 Wait for public notice.
 Once you have installed the large white sign and sent in the online notification form, we will issue a public notice for your project as required by SMC 23.76.012, including posting in the Land Use Information Bulletin.
 We will start a 14-day public comment period on your project.
 The comment period can be extended for another 14-days by request.
 We'll consider all public comments we receive during the project review.

 Make corrections and resubmit your plans.
 Once all of our reviews are done, we will contact you to pick up your plan sets and make corrections.
 Your project may require multiple correction rounds before our review is complete.

 Develop design recommendation packet.
-Follow our directions for creating your draft design recommendation packet to submit with your correct plans.
+Follow our directions for creating your draft design recommendation packet, using the Recommendation Packet Checklist, to submit with your correct plans.
 Submit 3 copies of your final packet to the reception area on SMT floor 22 and upload your packet to our website.